-I had hoped that I was back to blogging, but I’ve not been well recently, which has had a couple of knock on effects – firstly, I’ve not had the energy to do much exercise and secondly, I’ve been too tired to blog.
+I had hoped that I was back to blogging, but I’ve not been well recently.
+This has had a couple of knock-on effects.
+Firstly, I’ve not had the energy to do much exercise and secondly, I’ve been too tired to blog.
 I’ve been to see my doctor for some blood tests and will be discussing the results with her next week.
 I suspect that it may be anaemia that has left me feeling listless (although glandular fever [mononucleosis] is another possibility).
-In turn, this has led me to making a lot of unhealthy choices.
+In turn, this has led me to make a lot of unhealthy choices.
 I’m hoping that I will feel better soon and make the right choices.
 I’m now 1.5lbs away from being as heavy as I was when I first joined Weight Watchers at 29 years old.
 I need to get back to being 30lbs lighter!

-As I’m trying to get back up to date, I’m going to break this post into short sections, so apologies if it doesn’t read well.
+As I’m trying to get back up to date, I’m going to break this post into short sections.
+Apologies if it doesn’t read well.

 I wasn’t well for Valentine’s Day, so I didn’t really get into the spirit of things.
 I had bought Stu a small gift, but I failed to buy a card.
 Hopefully, he knows how much I love him anyway.
-I shared the photo from my graduation ball on Facebook and was surprised that it received 84 likes, which is probably more than almost anything else I’ve ever posted.
+I shared the photo from my graduation ball on Facebook.
+Surprisingly, it received 84 likes.
+That’s probably more than almost anything else I’ve ever posted.
 I’ve changed shape since then and gained a few wrinkles… and Stu and I have both had quite a few inches cut off our hair!!!

 Virtual Running UK Blog Hop